isomerpages/enterprisesg-cpso/_about-us/02-about-the-safety-mark.md

 The SAFETY Mark helps consumers and suppliers identify registered [Controlled Goods](/about-us/about-controlled-goods).
 These goods must carry the SAFETY Mark on the product.
 The mark consists of a “safety logo” and the words “SAFETY MARK” in a rectangle on the right.
 These goods can also be traced with a unique 8-digit registration number to the registrant and the registered models.

-You may verify the validity of the SAFETY Mark by the following steps:
+To verify the validity of the SAFETY Mark:

 |Steps|Description|
 |:---:|----|